dougeby/IntuneDocs/intune/android-enterprise-settings.md

 ## Kiosk settings

 - **Kiosk mode**: Defines whether the device can run only a single app or multiple apps.
-For more information, see [Kiosk settings for Android devices](android-kiosk-settings.md).
     - **Single app kiosk**: Users can only access a single app.
     - **Multi-app kiosk**: Users can access a limited set of apps.